The Event is open to firefighters only, competing in approved structural Firefighting Full turnout Gear (FFG).

 To take it one step further, we will be sending out fundraising packs with collection buckets, business cards which you can personalise for your team, and some other promotional materials.

 Everyone is racing to the top of the tower, but the real race is against Motor Neurone Disease.
-In its first year 160 Firefighters raised over $180,000 for MND, and in is second year 446 Firefighters raise over $510,000.
-As a result of this and other fundraising in 2015 and 2016, the Macquarie University MND research team has now been able to begin clinical trials which show promise for halting the disease in some patients.
+In its first year 160 Firefighters raised over $180,000 for MND, in its second year 446 Firefighters raised over $510,000, and $610,000 from 596 firies was raised in 2017.
+As a result of this and other fundraising, the Macquarie University MND research team has now been able to begin clinical trials which show promise for halting the disease in some patients.

 The bottom line is that money is the only answer to saving these lives, and that’s what we are here to do.